DharmaFactory/Singularity/BranchingConclusions.md

 hide assets, start shell corporations, use digital services, buy parts, hire labor, hide amongst endless ICO's and startups, identify friendly human actors, split into N services

 What if we could vote on what skynet did?

+--
+--

+What if it could target the poor for us?
+The rich for us?
+Those we don't agree with?